In this article

 020 3007 5500

-Why do employers not dismiss employees on long-term sickness?
+Why do employers not dismiss employees on long-term sickness leave?

-However, dismissing an employee on long-term sickness is still possible as long as you have an adequate reason.
+If you as the employer are concerned about the legal implications of dismissing an employee on long-term sickness, it is still possible, provided you have an adequate reason.

 How can I dismiss an employee on long-term sickness?